 (Lynn shared that tip with me last year when I was suffering from the nausea woes of first trimester…but it works perfectly for hot summer nights when you don’t want any form of heat in the kitchen.)

-1. Wash and dry the potatoes.
-Stab with a fork a few times, or cut a slit.
+- Wash and dry the potatoes.
+Stab with a fork a few times, or cut a slit lengthwise.

 - Wrap tightly in foil.
 Place directly into the base of the slow cooker.
 Pile them high.
 But not so high that the lid won't fit tightly.

 Note: Please keep a close eye on slow cookers that are outdoors…as you never know what kind of wildlife, or hungry neighbor, might find their way onto your porch for a sample!

 Such a great idea!
 I have a slow cooker with a divider, and will have to try this with some chili in the other side.

 And just a note… I’ve had to put my slow cooker in the garage (the aroma was making me so hungry I’d eat anything not nailed down), but I don’t recommend putting it on the dryer.
 It might smash to pieces when you turn on the dryer. : )

 Alisa - One Frugal Foodie says

 Brilliant idea!
 I will be trying this as soon as potatoes go on sale.
 Hope your little one does okay with the challenge.